frontenddogma/web-development-glossary/manuscript/i.md

 : → Graphical User Interface
 : → User Interface

+Interface Segregation Principle
+: The principle that no client should be forced to depend on methods it does not use.
+ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
+Such shrunken interfaces are also called role interfaces.
+ISP is intended to keep a system decoupled and thus easier to refactor, change, and redeploy.&nbsp;[†](#w-interface-segregation)

 Interleaved posting
 : A posting style in which the different parts of the reply follow the relevant parts of the original post.&nbsp;[†](#w-posting-style)